imol-community/imol-community.github.io/community.md

 ---
 layout: page
-title: IMOL Board
+title: The IMOL Community
-subtitle: Current members of the IMOL Board
 ---

+The IMOL community is organized in two levels: the board and the members.

+<h3 style='margin-bottom: 20pt;'>Current Members of the Board</h3>

 <div class='row'>
   <div class="col-3">